About Intimate Partner Violence

 How different people might experience intimate partner violence

-- One in every three women will experience sexual violence in her lifetime (1).
+One in every three women will experience sexual violence in their lifetimes (1).

-- One in every six men will experience sexual violence (1).
+One in every six men will experience sexual violence in their lifetimes (1).

 Children and teens

 Among high school students who dated, 21% of females and 10% of males experienced dating violence (6).

 Youth who experience dating violence are more likely to experience negative psychological events, such as depression (6).